 Growing up, my family never drank milk straight up; milk purely was viewed as a vehicle for cereal (or cookie dunking).
-I’m not sure whether this was an Asian lactose issue, but it certainly became habit, and the trend has persisted.
+I’m not sure whether this was a lactose issue, but it certainly became habit, and the trend has persisted.
 Whether by example or preference, my daughter also is not one to drink a cup of milk.

 Subsequently, I’m keen on finding ways to infuse calcium into my family’s diet — particularly now because I’m pregnant and also because it’s way more fulfilling to get calcium from real food instead of a giant, nasty tasting vitamin supplement.
 I’ll be writing a separate post about calcium-rich non-dairy foods, but today I wanted to share my favorite dairy tips and tricks that have worked for me and my family.